 - Original, engaging, & imaginative in narrative

-- With sharp observations, and critical analysis.
+- Sharp observations, and critical perspectives

 - Previously unpublished (or, if published before, carrying a Creative Commons license, and with necessary permissions from the original publication).